Char-less-J/AICSTeacher/README.md

 # AICSTeacher
-A chat bot trained with notes from CS course
+A chat bot trained with notes from CS course, requires tensorflow and numpy installed